 The magnitude of an effect size is often judged using “rules of thumb” from social science research.
 For example, standardize mean difference effect sizes (Cohen’s d or Hedge’s g) are judge using the following rules: small=0.20; medium=0.50; large=0.80.
 These are not hard cut-off points but rather approximation.
 There are different standards for each type of effect size.

-The strength of the evidence demonstrating that a program achieves its intended outcomes.
+The strength of the evidence demonstrating that a program achieves justice-related outcomes.

 Information about a question that is generated through systematic data collection, research, or program evaluation using accepted scientific methods that are documented and replicable.
 Evidence may be classified as either descriptive or causal.